-At 11+ candidates sit assessments in English, Mathematics, Creative Comprehension, Verbal and Non-Verbal Reasoning, and on a separate date, close to these assessments, candidates are also interviewed.
+At 11+ candidates sit assessments in English, Mathematics, Creative Comprehension, Creative Writing, Verbal and Non-Verbal Reasoning, and on a separate date, close to these assessments, candidates are also interviewed.
 References from a candidate's current school are usually requested shortly before the 11+ assessments.
+The 11+ assessments take place in the Autmn term prior to them joining.